 - A continuation of the glide to be about 30% in stocks when you are 75

-In other words, some target date funds glide “to” retirement and others glide “through” retirement.
+The timing and allocation of the glide path can differ widely among fund families.
+In other words, some target-date funds glide “to” retirement and others glide “through” retirement.

-How Does a Target Date Fund Work?
+How Does a Target-Date Fund Work?

-Are There Different Kinds of Target Date Funds?
+Are There Different Kinds of Target-Date Funds?

-While there are some differences, most target date funds are structured as funds of funds.
-In other words, the target date mutual fund’s holdings consist of other mutual funds.
+While there are some differences, most target-date funds are structured as funds of funds.
+In other words, the target-date mutual fund’s holdings consist of other mutual funds.

-The Pros and Cons of Target Date Funds
+The Pros and Cons of Target-Date Funds

 Choosing the right fund for your particular goals could be tricky.

-Target date funds and other types of managed accounts can have merit for those who are not comfortable allocating their own investments or who don’t work with an advisor.
+Target-date funds–and other types of managed accounts–can have merit for those who are not comfortable allocating their own investments (or who don’t work with an advisor).

-That said do you really want to invest in an account that is one size fits all?
-Ideally your retirement allocation and investment strategy will be tailored to your individual situation including a withdrawal strategy, tax considerations and others.
+That said do you really want to invest in an account that is one-size-fits-all?
+Ideally, your retirement allocation and investment strategy will be tailored to your individual situation (including a withdrawal strategy, tax considerations, and others).

-How to Choose the Right Target Date Fund
+How to Choose the Right Target-Date Fund

 There are a variety of questions you will want to assess for any fund you are considering.

 Once you are in the fund, you will need to stick with it.
 So make sure that the level of risk in the fund’s investments is appropriate to your goals.

-Is a Retirement Target Date Fund Right for You?
+Is a Retirement Target-Date Fund Right for You?

-Target date funds can be a decent option for those looking for a managed account option.
-Like any other investment decision, you should review and understand the target date fund that you may be considering to determine if it is appropriate for your situation.
+Target-date funds can be a decent option for those looking for a managed account option.
+Like any other investment decision, you should review and understand the target-date fund that you may be considering to determine if it is appropriate for your situation.